Safe country of origin

 Asylkoordination Österreich Visit Website

-Article 19 BFA-VG provides a list of safe countries of origin.
+Article 19 BFA-VG provides for a list of safe countries of origin.
 The Governmental order listing safe countries of origin must take into account primarily the existence or absence of state persecution, protection from persecution by non-state actors and legal protection against human rights violations.
 The COI department of the BFA has to take various state and non-state sources into account, e.g. reports from human rights bodies, media articles, governmental reports etc. The COI department’s methodology in this regard is accessible online.[1]

 • Albania;